 Consultation Question Section of WRW and WRMP24 Scoping Report Consultee Response Response/Action Where addressed in Environmental Report The review of plans and programmes is comprehensive for landscape.
 Biodiversity, flora and fauna Comment noted.
 Q2.
-Do you agree that the main environmental issues identified are relevant to the SEAs of the draft of the draft WRW Regional Plan and WRMP24s?
-If not, which issues do you think need to be included or excluded?
-When looking at the key issues you should consider all of the elements of ecosystem resilience as set out in the Environment (Wales) Act 2016, we welcome the inclusion of some of the elements here and the explicit references to ecosystem resilience with DCWW's report.
+Do you agree that the main environmental issues identified are relevant to the SEAs of the draft of the draft WRW Regional When looking at the key issues you should consider all of the elements of ecosystem resilience as set out in the Environment (Wales) Act 2016, we welcome the inclusion of some of the elements here and the explicit references to ecosystem resilience with DCWW's report.
 However, this is an element which requires strengthening within the other water company reports (Appendix B And D).
 The elements of ecosystem resilience as set out in the Environment (Wales) Act 2016, will be considered in the baseline/key issues section for biodiversity within the relevant Environmental Report (to accompany the WRMP24s).
 N/A Biodiversity, flora and fauna Key issues for biodiversity should explicitly reference issues faced by freshwater habitats including flow regime and physical modifications.
 The effects on migratory species, including effects on migratory fish from barriers to migration, changes in flow and gravel movement should be considered as these are currently missing.
 These issues will be considered in the HRA where European sites are designated for migratory species and to a certain extent in the WFD report.
 Where relevant it may also be included in the appropriate Environmental Report (to accompany either the WRW Regional Plan or WRMP24).
-N/A Section 3.2/Table 3.1 Geology, land use and soils Minimising loss of best and most versatile agricultural land has been included.
-We believe that you also need to consider the wider impacts on other land-uses (such as forestry operations).
-Comment noted.
-An additional guide question will be added against the SEA Objective 4 for the 'Soils, Land Use and Geology' topic: Will it avoid adverse effects on other land uses (such as forestry)?
-In this way, where appropriate, wider impacts on other land-uses will considered in the relevant Environmental Report.
-Appendix E
+N/A Plan and WRMP24s?
+If not, which Comment noted. issues do you think need to be included or excluded?
+Section Geology, land use and soils Minimising loss of best and most versatile agricultural land has been included.
+We believe that you also need to consider the An additional guide question will be added against the SEA Objective 4 for the 'Soils, Land Use and Geology' topic: Will it avoid adverse effects on other land uses 3.2/Table 3.1 wider impacts on other land-uses (such as forestry operations). (such as forestry)?
+Appendix E other land-uses will considered in the relevant Environmental Report.